UPC/ravada/docs/docs/expose_ports.rst

 to be active.
 So it retries for a while trying to redirect until an IP is detected or it fails.

-.. note:: If your exposing ports not work.
-Check if the port is up and if you have the qemu-guest-agent installed on the guest machine. `View Qemu Guest Agent <https://ravada.readthedocs.io/en/latest/docs/qemu_ga.html>`__.
+.. note:: If your exposing ports don't work.
+Check if the port is up and if you have the qemu-guest-agent installed on the guest machine. `See Qemu Guest Agent <https://ravada.readthedocs.io/en/latest/docs/qemu_ga.html>`__.